 Otto K. E. Heinemann founded the General Phonograph Corporation (GPC) in 1916.
 GPC’s first record label was Okeh (named after the founder’s initials) in 1918.
 The Indian Head logo was selected because like the name “Okeh” it was accessible to everyone, even Indians.
 The General Phonograph Corporation was sold to Columbia Phonograph Company in 1926.
 Columbia Phonograph Company produced the Okeh label in many different colors (black, blue, red, and maroon) The Columbia Phonograph Company was then sold to American Records Corporation (ARC) in 1934.
 ARC dropped the Okeh label but when Columbia Broadcasting System (CBS) bought ARC in 1938 it brought back the Okeh label and added the CBS “Note and Mic” logo to the Okeh label.

-cheap viagra super active on internet Music Genres: Jazz, Blues, “Race” Records, Ethnic records; under ownership of CBS the focus was Western, Country, Rhythm and Blues.
+Music Genres: Jazz, Blues, “Race” Records, Ethnic records; under the ownership of CBS the focus was Western, Country, Rhythm, and Blues.

 Indian Head as logo either in a Red or Blue colored label with black shellac.

 Okeh also produced records in red color.
 In this example (below), Irving Berlin composed the song You’d Be Surprised in 1919.
 Billy Murray (the singer not the actor) made his own rendition of the song sometime in the early 1920s.

 The Okeh record (below) is rather interesting.
 You will note the scripted lettering which was a design change most likely in the early 1920s while Okeh Records still belonged to GPC.
 However, the term “Electric” was added to many records beginning in 1925-1926 as the technology to produce records changed from simply playing into a large horn and having the records cut to playing into a microphone (with an accompanying amplifier) and having the record cut.
 Electric records will show more variation in sound.